astronomer/docs/astro/cli/astro-deployment-worker-queue-update.md

 sidebar_custom_props: { icon: 'img/term-icon.png' }
 ---

-:::info

-This command is only available on Astro.
+:::cliastroonly
 :::

-Update the settings for an existing [worker queue](configure-worker-queues.md) in a Deployment on Astro.
+Update the settings for an existing [worker queue](configure-worker-queues.mdx) in a Deployment on Astro.
 This is functionally identical to updating the settings of a worker queue in the Astro UI.

 ## Usage